-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

-b

-Subject to standing order 23(a), any two members of the Parish Council including the Proper Officer may sign, on behalf of the Council, any deed required by law.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.